-- Apply critical and creative thinking skills and knowledge of naval power in task organizing a naval force based on objective, environment, threat, and friendly capabilities and vulnerabilities. - Demonstrate a general understanding of executing command and control of tactical naval forces and the employment of those forces to achieve tactical objectives in the maritime domain. - Demonstrate the utility of a wargame to aid decisionmaking.
+- Demonstrate the formation of a Commander's Estimate for a simulated naval scenario. - Apply critical and creative thinking skills and knowledge of naval power in task organizing a naval force based on objective, environment, threat, and friendly capabilities and vulnerabilities. - Demonstrate a general understanding of executing command and control of tactical naval forces and the employment of those forces to achieve tactical objectives in the maritime domain. - Demonstrate the utility of a wargame to aid decisionmaking.

 The focus of this session is on tactical level command and control, disposition and employment of surface, submarines, and naval air forces in the maritime domain.
-Students will come together, using critical and creative thinking, to solve a tactical naval problem using modern day naval assets in a fictional scenario.
+Students will work together, using critical and creative thinking, to form a Commander's Estimate and solution to a modern-day tactical naval problem within a fictional scenario.